cannatag/ldap3/docs/manual/source/abstraction.rst

 attribute with the ``entry_raw_attribute(attribute_name)`` to get an attribute raw value, or ``entry_raw_attributes()`` to get the whole raw attributes dictionary.

+Because Attribute names are used as Entry class attributes all the "operational" attributes and method of an entry starts with **entry_**.
+An
-An Entry as the following attributes and methods:
+Entry as the following attributes and methods:

 * entry_dn: the DN of the LDAP entry